Interested in learning how to play ice hockey?

 2. Attend “stick and puck” sessions at your local rink a few times a week.

-3. Attend “drop in” hockey games at your local rink after 2-3 months of stick and puck.
+3. Attend “drop-in” or “pick-up” hockey games at your local rink after 2-3 months of stick and puck.

 4. Practice stickhandling at home every day for a minimum 10 minutes.